Author: Oscar Cronquist Article last updated on February 13, 2023

 and returns 1.

-If you use 1 as a divisor the MOD function returns the fraction of a number. number - INT(number/divisor)
+If you use 1 as a divisor the MOD function returns only the fraction of a number, in other words, only the decimals.

-You can use this to return only hours from a cell containing date and time, see row 3 in the picture above.
+You can use this technique to return the time part from a cell containing date and time, see row 3 in the picture above.

-7. How to calculate the integer portion of a division
+How to calculate the integer portion of a division?

 The quotient is 19.
 Here are more examples, the quotients are in column C.